 To embark on an A-level Mathematics course it is essential to have a complete grasp of GCSE work, in particular an ability to manipulate algebra.
 Experience shows that pupils who achieve less than a Grade 7 at GCSE struggle to succeed at A-level.
 For this reason, a Grade 7 at GCSE is a requirement.

-A-level Further Maths or AS Level Further Maths (in addition to A-level Mathematics):
+A-level Further Maths (in addition to A-level Mathematics):